Technology

 Publicly, Zatanna is focused on turning human-only workflows into reliable APIs for AI agents, with emphasis on session handling, auth, retries, request sequencing, proxies, TLS fingerprinting, and anti-bot resilience.
 The likely near-term roadmap is a more self-serve workflow capture product, deeper observability, reusable integration templates, and enterprise controls for sensitive environments.

 Private and non-traditional signals suggest the team started from vertical AI pain points and pivoted down the stack into infrastructure.
 Founder backgrounds and messaging point to strong anti-bot and workflow reverse-engineering capability.
 The absence of broad public hiring suggests a tight founder-led technical team, while customer/logo and throughput claims imply high-touch deployments with strong pressure toward productization.
+CEO Rithvik Vanga's background includes Coinbase, Series, Hamming AI, and John Deere with a University of Michigan CS degree.

-<p>Uses ML to infer the hidden structure of legacy software workflows from a demonstrated task and convert that behavior into a stable, agent-usable API.</p>
+Uses ML to infer the hidden structure of legacy software workflows from a demonstrated task and convert that behavior into a stable, agent-usable API.

 Instead of making an AI click around a website forever, it learns the important steps once and turns them into a clean machine-readable action.